-Each of us, says Lama Willa Miller, is stuck in appearances, but pulling away won’t set us free — instead, we need to look closer.
+Each of us, says Willa Blythe Baker, is stuck in appearances, but pulling away won’t set us free — instead, we need to look closer.

 Around the periphery of the Mahabodhi Temple in Bodhgaya, India, along a path where pilgrims circumambulate, rose-colored walls of solid stone depict scenes from the Buddha’s life, hand carved in lifelike relief.